Black-Kamelia/Hedera/README.md

 You can see Hedera like a self-hosted Imgur.
 You simply take screenshots and host them on your Hedera server.

-But it's much more than that.
-It's also a file manager, and gallery editor and viewer !
+> [!NOTE]

-👉 YES.
-Hedera will also be shipped in a Docker image.
+> Hedera is expected to be released soon.
+It will be shipped as a standalone JAR and a Docker image ready to deploy.

 ## ✨ Features